-Equitable Services is required as the funding was provided through Title IV, Part A. Each SEA reserving funds for State-level activities under the Stronger Connections program and each eligible LEA receiving a Stronger Connections subgrant must, after timely and meaningful consultation with appropriate private school officials, provide eligible private school students and educators services and other benefits that are equitable in comparison to services and other benefits provided with Stronger Connections funds to public school students and educators.
+Equitable Services are required as the funding was provided through Title IV, Part A. Each SEA reserving funds for State-level activities under the Stronger Connections program and each eligible LEA receiving a Stronger Connections subgrant must, after timely and meaningful consultation with appropriate private school officials, provide eligible private school students and educators services and other benefits that are equitable in comparison to services and other benefits provided with Stronger Connections funds to public school students and educators.
 (ESEA section 8501(a)(1), (3)(A)).
-After timely and meaningful consultation, as described further in Questions E-2 and E-3, an SEA or LEA makes the final decisions with respect to the services it will provide to eligible private school students and educators (34 C.F.R. § 299.7(b)(3)).
+After timely and meaningful consultation, as described further in Questions E-2 and E-3 of the Stronger Connections Grant Program FAQs, an SEA or LEA makes the final decisions with respect to the services it will provide to eligible private school students and educators (34 C.F.R. § 299.7(b)(3)).